-- ENG 110 College Writing A, and ENG 111 College Writing B Note: Acceptable courses are marked GEWE1 and GEWE2 respectively in the Courses section of this catalog. - 2.
-SPCM 100 Fundamentals of Public Speaking, or THAR 311 Oral Communication
+1. ENG 110 College Writing A, and ENG 111 College Writing B Note: Acceptable courses are marked GEWE1 and GEWE2 respectively in the ULV Course Catalog on MyULV.

-Note: Acceptable courses are marked GESE in the Courses section of this catalog.
+2. SPCM 100 Fundamentals of Public Speaking, or THAR 311 Oral Communication Note: Acceptable courses are marked GESE in the ULV Course Catalog on MyULV.